-Budapest is a city of contrasts.
+Formed from the unification of three cities, Buda, Óbuda and Pest in 1873, Budapest is a city of contrasts.
 New meets old in the Hungarian capital as the city’s communist-era remnants rub elbows with more modern structures built post “Iron Curtain”.
-As a travel destination, Budapest is still a city that remains cheap for tourists.
-While Prague and Dubrovnik have become popular getaways with escalating prices, Budapest has remained a city in which travelers can enjoy food, drinks, and a night out for a relatively reasonable price.
+As a travel destination, Budapest is still a city that remains relatively affordable for tourists.
+While Prague and Dubrovnik have become popular getaways with escalating prices, Budapest has remained a city in which travelers can enjoy food, drinks, and a night out for a reasonable price.

 Car enthusiasts will have plenty of reasons to descend on Budapest.
 The city is home to the Hungarian Grand Prix every Summer.
 The famed Hungaroring racetrack offers an amazing day out for car lovers.
 Whether it’s touring the racetrack or sitting in the driver’s seat for a driving experience, the Hungaroring won’t disappoint.